-Multi-Chain refers to an application that exists on more than one blockchain, but each deployment of the application is an island: it does not communicate with other blockchains, even if it is the same application.
+Multi-chain smart contracts refer to applications that exist on more than one blockchain, but each deployment of the application is an island; it does not communicate with other blockchains, even if it is the same application.
 For example, a hypothetical application called SuperApp that exists on Ethereum has no connection to SuperApp on Moonbeam.

 “Cross-chain” is an emerging concept that generally refers to applications on multiple blockchains that can communicate and coordinate with one another.
 Cross-chain use cases have been explored by many Layer 1 blockchains, and now Moonbeam brings the idea to fruition through cross-chain connected contracts.

 Cross-chain connected contracts refer to smart contracts that communicate behind the scenes to allow users access to assets from any chain for use on any other connected chain.
 Users access one application built on Moonbeam, but can work with any of their assets from any blockchain using the cross-chain connection.

 Cross-chain connected smart contracts enable applications to track resources on all connected chains, including tokens.
 Instead of bridging tokens from one chain to another to use DeFi applications, for example, the smart contract could lock tokens on one chain and allow their use on another from where they are (no bridging or moving the tokens).
 For example, instead of needing multiple isolated protocols, a cross-connected lending and borrowing application would allow smart contracts to access collateral on any chain because it would be visible and usable through the cross-chain connection.